While you probably feel pretty good about your current employee onboarding practices, you may be surprised at how they strike a new hire.

 New hires face different challenges.
 Early in the hiring process is the best time to course-correct by asking the right employee onboarding questions.

 Sending non-anonymous onboarding pulses through TINYpulse allows you to understand how a new hire is settling in, and find opportunities to provide coaching early on.
 See what Rober Glazer from Acceleration Partners says about TINYpulse Onboard:

 "It allows us to see, really clearly, the before and after of that effect and where it's working and where it's falling down."

 -- Robert Glazer, CEO at Acceleration Partners

-The answers to these questions or others like them should give you a pretty good idea as to what, if anything, needs to be changed with respect to your onboarding process.
+The answers to these employee onboarding questions or others like them should give you a pretty good idea as to what, if anything, needs to be changed in the way you onboard employees.